Hoale2908/hoale2908.github.io/_posts/2025-01-27-EDA-forecasting-sales-kaggle.md

   }
 </style>

-## What did I learn

-### Working with Time Series
+## Working with Time Series

 This is the first time I process a dataset with time series so indeeds I had to find a book to learn about the necessary libraries and methods, common approaches for data cleaning and data transformation.
 [This book]() was extremely helpful in providing me with these foundations.

-Working with date and time using the <code>datetime</code> library.
-Such a powerful library to convert data to date and/or time; create new data such as quarter, week of year, etc; compute moving average; and so on.
+- <code>datetime</code> is such a powerful library to convert string to date and/or time; create new data by decomposing/composing date into quarter, month, week, week of year, day of week, etc; compute moving average; and so on.
+- There is usually trends or seasonality in time series, so we can't simply drop missing values or impute them with mean or median.
+- Imputation of time series data need to take into account the direction in which data is used.

+## Finding external data

+Sales cannot increase or decrease by themselves or by time passing by; there must be a reason behind it.
+That means we can't based only on `date` to forecast.
+Potential reasons could be location and time.
+Location in this context is the difference in economics, or demand in each country which may correlated with a country's GDP or CPI.
+As such, I tried to find this information to improve the model.

+The GDP and CPI data that I could find from another dataset on Kaggle was not very helpful.
+Some products, and/or stores, and/or countries show correlation with either one of the two indices, but it is not consistent.
+Fortunately, another Kaggler finally found another dataset with GDP of which the sticker sales show strong correlation with.
+I haven't updated my notebook with this information yet.

+## Creating pipeline and function

+Throughout my project, I realized that I would have to performed the same tasks at least twice: once for the train set, and once for the test set.
+It therefore makes sense to create functions for these repetitive tasks.